w0435723/BIA_Repository/README.md

 ## 🔗 Contributions & Issues

 This repository is currently not open to contributions.
-For suggestions or issues, feel free to open an issue or contact the maintainer.
+For suggestions or issues, feel free to contact the owner.

 ---